Dog Appetite Stimulant: Natural Ways To Get Your Pup To Eat More!

 Dehydration

-If your dog is dehydrated, this will take precedence over its appetite.
+If your dog is dehydrated, this will take precedence over its natural appetite though.
 Water is just as essential as food, so make sure you top off their water bowl every day.
 Especially during hot summer days, keep an eye out for these symptoms:

 • Sunken eyes